IgniteUI/igniteui-docfx/jp/components/grid_summaries.md

     this.grid1.disableSummaries("ProductName");
 }
 ```
-If you need there is an option to enable or disable summaries for specific column runtime by changing the `hasSummary` property from `false` to `true` or vice versa, but it's necessary to explicitly call the method `recalculateSummaries()`.
+Note: There is an option to enable or disable summaries for specific column runtime by changing the `hasSummary` property from `false` to `true` or vice versa, but it's necessary to explicitly call the method `recalculateSummaries()`.

 ```html
 <igx-grid #grid1 [data]="data" [autoGenerate]="false" height="800px" width="800px" (onColumnInit)="initColunm($event)" >